snphillips/About-a-Blue-Bike/README.md

 # About a Blue Bike

-**NOTE I RECENTLY DISCONNECTED THE DATABASE TO SAVE ON HOSTING FEES-- THE APP DOES NOT WORK RIGHT NOW**
+**NOTE: I DISCONNECTED THE DATABASE TO SAVE ON HOSTING FEES-- THE APP DOES NOT WORK RIGHT NOW**

 _About a Blue Bike_ is a tool to look up statistics on individual bicycles in New York City's Citibike bike share system.